Elevation: 9,860 ft

 Drive up Eightmile Canyon Road/FSR-173 to the large trailhead parking area for FST-022/South Fork Trail and FST-026/North Fork Trail.
 Park here (6,900 feet).

-North Ridge EAST (Descent), Class 2+
+North Ridge EAST, Class 2+

-Same as for the North Ridge WEST Route
+Same as for the north ridge WEST

 From the summit, take a few minutes to get a good look at this descent route.
 Since you must enter a pine forest relatively soon, get a visual imprint of the route in your head so that you can stay on course.
 There are multiple ridges and gullies here, so be careful.
-Your goal is to descend the North Ridge—EAST, which leads down to Point 7952 and, subsequently, to a west-to-east gully that you must cross.
+Your goal is to descend the north ridge EAST, which leads down to Point 7952 and, subsequently, to a west-to-east gully that you must cross.

 The initial section of pine forest is confusing because it is more of a face descent than a ridge descent.
 It is steep, but not too bad.
 The ridge actually forks here.
 Stay on the main/right fork.
 If you accidentally find yourself on the smaller left fork, simply contour your way back to the right when you reach a flat, saddle-like forested area at 8,340 feet.
 Be sure to find this flat ridge section.
 If you must, contour over to reach it.

 The pine forest descent to the gully isn’t too bad.
 You should reach the dry gully at about 7,000 feet.
 There is an old jeep road in the center of the gully.
-Follow this old road E down the gully for a short distance to reach the end of the forest.
-Leave the road an contour N across endless sagebrush and a few minor shoulders and gullies to reach Eightmile Canyon Road/FSR-173 about ¼ mile inside the Targhee National Forest boundary.
+Follow this old road east down the gully for a short distance to reach the end of the forest.
+Leave the road an contour north across endless sagebrush and a few minor shoulders and gullies to reach Eightmile Canyon Road/FSR-173 about ¼ mile inside the Targhee National Forest boundary.
 Hike up the road to return to the trailhead parking area.